How to Become an Alabama School Counselor

 I’m a teacher in Alabama and wish to become a school counselor…

-If you are already a teacher in Alabama, the transition into the school counseling career is not as painful as an ordinary career change.
-As long as you have already completed two years of satisfactory educational experience and have already submitted your criminal background check, you only have a few more steps to complete.
+If you are already a teacher in Alabama, the transition into school counseling is a relatively easy process, provided you have already completed two years of satisfactory educational experience.

 You will need to complete 30 clock hours of supervised, direct service work in individual and group counseling with elementary and secondary school students.